htcondor/htcondor/docs/version-history/development-release-series-91.rst

   for other startd cron jobs; see :macro:`STARTD_CRON_<JobName>_CONDITION`.
   :jira:`667`

-- Added a new feature where a uesr can export some of their jobs from the *condor_schedd* in the form of a job-queue file intended to be used by a new temporary *condor_schedd*.
+- Added a new feature where a user can export some of their jobs from the *condor_schedd* in the form of a job-queue file intended to be used by a new temporary *condor_schedd*.
   After the temporary *condor_schedd* runs the jobs, the results can be imported back to the original *condor_schedd*.
   This is experimental code that is not suitable for production use.
   :jira:`179`

-- The :ref:`htcondor_command` CLI tool now automates the setup of our CHTC Slurm cluster when requesting to run jobs on these resources.
-  :jira:`783`

 - When running *remote_gahp* interactively to start a remote *condor_ftp-gahp* instance, the user no longer has to set a fake